Paik Sun-yup: Armistice Negotiations

 Armistice talks between the United Nations and the North Koreans and Chinese began in July 1951.
 Paik was selected as the South Korean representative.
 Paik was fundamentally opposed to the peace negotiations, fearing that it would lead to the abandonment of a unified Korea.

 By August, Paik was told to report back to the ROK I Corps where he oversaw the heavy fighting around the 38th parallel at the Punchbowl, a large crater surrounded by hills, and Heartbreak Ridge.
 His troops were now fighting a war of attrition, with both the United Nations and the Communist digging in and ever more fortifying their positions.
 Just as with the trench warfare of the First World War, the casualties were atrocious and there was little to show for the loss of life.
 In May 1952, Paik expressed to President Eisenhower the strong opposition of the Korean people to an armistice.
-However, due to the stagnation of the war, in the end the armistice was signed with Korea still Divided.
+However, due to the stagnation of the war, the armistice was signed with Korea remaining divided.

-During the war, Paik did not make major mistakes, such as the disintegration of formations that plagued other commanders, as well as maintained a smooth relationship with the U.S. military officers.
+During the war, Paik did not make major mistakes, preventing the routing and disintegration of formations that plagued other commanders.
+He was also able to maintain a smooth relationship with the U.S. military officers.
 His actions and successes greatly contributed to the U.S. military's positive assessment of the ROK military.
-This in turn, motivated the U.S. military command to recognize the ROK military as a useful ally in the then still developing cold war.
+This in turn, motivated the U.S. military command to recognize the ROK military as a useful ally in the then still developing Cold War.